-- 1. Assess the USP <797> requirements for facilities and engineering controls. - 2.
-Evaluate the types and placement of primary engineering controls (PEC) for non-hazardous sterile compounding. - 3.
-Implement a microbial air and surface monitoring program based on requirements for viable and non-viable sampling, including proper incubation periods. - 4.
-Analyze microbial air and surface sampling results to identify potential issues related to cleaning activities and other sources of contamination. - 5.
-Analyze the introduction of equipment and supplies into the cleanroom suite and PEC in order to minimize particle generation and risk of contamination to the cleanroom environment and sterile compounds. - 6.
-Evaluate personnel performing hand hygiene, garbing, gloved fingertip and media fill sampling according to USP <797> requirements. - 7.
-Develop and implement a cleaning and disinfectant program that complies with USP <797> requirements for proper product use and frequency. - 8.
-Analyze a recertification report to identify the critical elements to ensure the environmental controls in the classified areas meet the minimal requirements of USP <797> or <800>. - 9.
-Differentiate between the two categories of compounded sterile preparations as defined in USP <797>. - 10.
-Establish Beyond-Use Dates for Category 1 and Category 2 compounded sterile preparations. - 11.
-Evaluate sterilization methods for compounded sterile preparations prepared with nonsterile components or nonsterile supplies. - 12.
-Demonstrate procedures for conducting a post-use bubble point test after sterilization by filtration. - 13.
-Examine the personal protective equipment (PPE) requirements of USP <800>. - 14.
-Analyze USP <800> requirements for deactivating, decontaminating, cleaning, and disinfecting. - 15.
-Assess the USP <800> requirements for facilities and engineering controls. - 16.
-Evaluate the types and placement of containment primary engineering controls (C-PEC) for hazardous compounding. - 17.
-Create a Master Formulation and Compounding Record which meets all USP requirements. - 18.
-Conduct an assessment of risk. - 19.
-Demonstrate spill management and disposal of hazardous drug waste. - 20.
-Examine the role and accountabilities of the designated person per USP.
+- 1. Assess the USP <797> requirements for facilities and engineering controls - 2.
+Evaluate the types and placement of primary engineering controls (PEC) for non-hazardous sterile compounding - 3.
+Implement a microbial air and surface monitoring program based on requirements for viable and non-viable sampling, including proper incubation periods - 4.
+Analyze microbial air and surface sampling results to identify potential issues related to cleaning activities and other sources of contamination - 5.
+Analyze the introduction of equipment and supplies into the cleanroom suite and PEC in order to minimize particle generation and risk of contamination to the cleanroom environment and sterile compounds - 6.
+Evaluate personnel performing hand hygiene, garbing, gloved fingertip and media fill sampling according to USP <797> requirements - 7.
+Analyze the elements of an effective cleaning and disinfectant program that complies with USP <797> - 8.
+Analyze a recertification report to identify the critical elements to ensure the environmental controls in the classified areas meet the minimal requirements of USP <797> or <800> - 9.
+Differentiate between the three categories of compounded sterile preparations as defined in USP <797> - 10.
+Evaluate sterilization methods for compounded sterile preparations prepared with nonsterile components or nonsterile supplies - 11.
+Evaluate aseptic process and sterilization methods as discussed in USP <797> - 12.
+Examine the personal protective equipment (PPE) requirements of USP <800> - 13.
+Analyze USP <800> requirements for deactivating, decontaminating, cleaning, and disinfecting - 14.
+Assess the USP <800> requirements for facilities and engineering controls - 15.
+Evaluate the types and placement of containment primary engineering controls (C-PEC) for hazardous compounding - 16.
+Examine the elements of hazardous risk based on USP <800> involved in creating an assessment of risk for your formulary - 17.
+Demonstrate spill management and disposal of hazardous drug waste - 18.
+Examine the role and accountabilities of the designated person per USP